 A digital Certificate can easily be shared with third-parties, or the student can order a paper version.
 In such cases, the third party will be sent an e-mail with details about how to create a username to access the document in question.

 Digital Certificates from someone who studied at BI are much more secure than graduation documents issued on paper.
-Please note that the diploma normally consists of three parts: a Certificate, a Transcript of records and a diploma supplement.
+Please note that the diploma normally consists of three parts: a front page, a Transcript of records and a diploma supplement.

 The Diploma Registry was developed on assignment from the Ministry of Education and Research (Kunnskapsdepartementet).
 It is the place where students can find an overview of all courses taken at BI and/or any other institutions in Norway.

-The Diploma Registry replaces the old BI Transcript of Grades.
 A person who studied at BI can easily share results from study courses with third parties using this portal.
 You can ask the student to share the results with you via the Diploma Registry.
-This is a safe, easy and secure process.
+This is a safe, easy, and a secure process.
 Until further notice, the Diploma Registry will not provide information about degrees achieved at BI.

 Only students with a Norwegian social security number will obtain transcript from the Diploma Registry.
 Students without a Norwegian social security number can ask BI to produce a transcript for the Digital Certificate portal.

-If the person does not share the results via the Diploma Registry/Vitnemålsportalen or the Digital Certificate portal, please contact BI for verification.
+If the person does not share the results via the Diploma Registry / Vitnemålsportalen or the Digital Certificate portal, please contact BI for verification.
 The e-mail address for this type of enquiry is email@example.com.

 The following information must appear on your enquiry: